VisualDNA/gamekeeper/README.md

 There is also a Chef Cookbook which can be used to manage gamekeeper, if that's how you swing: https://github.com/brendanhay/gamekeeper-cookbook

+In Ubuntu:
 ```
 sudo apt-get install haskell-platform
 cabal install cabal-dev
 ls -la ~/.cabal/bin
 ```

+In OS X, follow this: http://bob.ippoli.to/archives/2013/01/11/getting-started-with-haskell/#install-cabal-dev

 ## Configuration